 The loan amount I took out to cover my balance was more than what I owed.
 How and when can I receive a refund?

 If a student has a Title IV (federal financial aid) credit on their account then a refund will be processed automatically within 14 days of the funds posting to a student’s account.
-If the credit on a students' account is not a Title IV credit then the student must complete a Refund Request Form.
+If the credit on a students' account is not a Title IV credit then the student must request a refund by emailing the Bursar's Office.

 What is the quickest way to receive my refund?